 The default plan syncs your content once per month.
 That's fine for production — but while you're testing, you need much faster feedback.

-Sandbox Club gives you syncs every hour.
-It's free and designed exactly for this: you make a change, sync runs, you see the result.
+Sandbox Club gives you syncs every hour and removes the trial expiration — it's free and built exactly for evaluation: you make a change, sync runs, you see the result.

 Without it, you might be evaluating Queryra against stale data from days ago.
 Join the club, trigger a manual sync, then test again.